By PDC’s Senior Weather

 Tropical Cyclone 02W (Mawar)…is located approximately 22 NM southeast of Puluwat

 Northeast Pacific Ocean:

-There are no tropical cyclones nor any areas of disturbed weather under investigation by the NHC
+There are no tropical cyclones…nor any areas of disturbed weather under investigation by the National Hurricane Center (NHC)

-According to the JTWC Warning number 6, sustained winds were 35 knots with gusts to near 45 knots.
+According to the JTWC Warning number 25, sustained winds were 40 knots, with gusts to 50 knots.

 Animated multi-spectral satellite imagery depicts an elongated circulation with an asymmetric convective cover fully obscuring the low level circulation center beneath.

 Having recently reached its apogee, TC 19S (Fabien) is forecast to make a poleward shift over the next 12 hours.
 During this time, as vertical wind shear remains low and outflow remains generally favorable, the system is forecast to maintain its intensity.

 By 24 hours, now tracking generally southward in a poor steering environment, vertical wind shear and vertical tilting increases and upper level outflow weakens resulting in gradual weakening.